10 most interesting and strange facts about Germany

 As we read history, each of us encounters castles mentioned in various geographical locations.
 Anyone interested in history or architecture is more interested in these castles, examining them, researching what they can tell us about the past.
 At least if you like to see historical architectural monuments and beautiful works, the castles will also be of interest.
 Have you ever wondered what country in the world has the most number of castles?
 It is Germany with 20000 castles in some sources and 25,000 in others.
 Many of these fortresses date back to the past, and most of them are open to the public.
 Some of the castles have served as restaurants, hotels, cafes, and museums, and some have even been for sale.

 Why are there so many castles in Germany?
 There is no known cause, but only a historical explanation can be given.
 Before becoming a nation, Germany was made up of many tribes.
 According to the records of 3500 BCE, these tribes are said to be at war with one another.
 They were also under constant threat from foreign invaders.
 Therefore, German tribes built numerous castles to protect themselves.
-It would be better to have the chance to see all the castles, but if you want to know the most travelers visit, these are Wartburg Castle and Lichtenstein Castle.
+It would be better to have the chance to see all the castles, but if you want to know the most travellers visit, these are Wartburg Castle and Lichtenstein Castle.
 As mentioned earlier, visiting German castles is a great way to get information about history and architecture.

 5. Do not congratulate anyone’s birthday ahead of time!
 It is a failure!

-Birthdays, especially for children, are one of the favorite things that many people love.
+Birthdays, especially for children, are one of the favourite things that many people love.
 Being the hero of the day, receiving congratulations from your family, friends, and relatives, accepting gifts, and thinking of people is one of the reasons why everyone is happy.
 Sometimes it may be that you have to celebrate your birthday a few days in advance, or someone will congratulate you the day before.
 In many places, this is acceptable, and there is no problem, but this is not the case in Germany!

 There is a statement that perfectly reflects the German way of thinking: “Du sollst den Tag nicht vor dem Abend loben” or “You should not praise the day in the night before.”
 It makes perfect sense.
 It means that you cannot be sure of something until it happens, as it might not happen.
 Therefore, celebrating someone’s birthday ahead of time means that he or she will not have a birthday or, to be more precise, that person may die.
 Ah, this superstitious belief of the Germans!